pitkley/aws-search-extension/README.md

 at your option.

+### <a name="license-contribution"></a> Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in aws-search-extension by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-## Attribution
+## Affiliation

 This repository and the extension have no official affiliation with Amazon Web Services, Inc., Amazon.com, Inc., or any of its affiliates.
 Amazon Web Services is a trademark of Amazon.com, Inc. or its affiliates in the United States and/or other countries.

-### <a name="license-contribution"></a> Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in aws-search-extension by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.